Overview

 Implementation details and configuration options

 The generator is structured like most modernish PRNG and hashing functions.
 One function updates the state and a second performs mixing before returning the final result.
+In fact the numbers produced (in default compile time configuration) are identical to Java’s SplitMix64 so the generator passes both BigCrush and PractRand.

 State update